Skip to content

 November 19, 1967, Marine Corps SSGT Arthur J. Sanders from Ashland died fighting in the Vietnam War.

-November 19, 1977, UK beat Tennessee to win their 9th game in a row to go 10-1 for Fran Curci.
-The Cats finished 6th in the final AP Poll; however, they were placed on NCAA probation in December 1976, for recruiting violations.
+November 19, 1977, UK defeated Tennessee to win their 9th game in a row to go 10-1 for Fran Curci.
+It was the 2nd consecutive win over the Vols.
+The Cats finished 6th in the final AP Poll; however, they were placed on NCAA probation in December 1976, primarily recruiting violations.
 Since the days of Babe Parilli and Bob Gain, the best Wildcat football team was ineligible for either the league championship or a bowl trip.

 November 19, 1980, Stripes starring Bill Murray and Harold Ramis, filmed a scene at Fort Knox.